The Entombment (Bouts): Polyptych

 The large centre canvas has not been positively identified.
-However both Koch and Campbell believe that a damaged Crucifixion, now in the Royal Museums of Fine Arts of Belgium, Brussels, was probably the centrepiece.
+Both Koch and Campbell believe that a damaged Crucifixion, now in the Royal Museums of Fine Arts of Belgium, Brussels, was probably the centrepiece.
 Its size (181 × 153.5 cm) is exactly double that of the four wing panels.
 Campbell believes that the altarpiece was painted on commission for export, most likely to Venice.
 The altarpiece was probably broken up as large religious works had fallen out of fashion by the 17th century, and would have had more value as single panels.

+The compilers of the 2006 catalogue raisonné review the proposal by Bomfort, Roy and Smith, taken up by Koch, Hans van Miegroet and Campbell, that the Resurrection panel constituted the center of a single altarpiece that would have included the London Entombment.
+They add: "This reconstruction in turn has generated various theories, none of which has so far found unanimous acceptance."
+Périer-D'Ieteren writes that she and her co-editors accept that the Annunciation, Entombment and Resurrection are of a piece, stemming from the Guicciardi Collection – but they find the inclusion of the Crucifixion a problematic reconstruction.
+They conclude that "no definitive conclusion seems possible....
+Too many questions remain unanswered for the debate to be considered closed."

 Provenance and attribution

 Bouts did not inscribe any of his paintings, which makes attribution and dating difficult.
-His developing skill with perspective and unified vanishing points is used by art historians to date his works from the period.
-Although its colourisation is among the best of his work, the perspective is clumsy in areas, thus the painting can be assumed to date no later than 1460.
+His developing skill with perspective and unified vanishing points are used by art historians to date his works from the period.
+Although its colourisation is among the best of his work, the perspective is clumsy in areas, suggesting the painting can be assumed to date from no later than 1460.
 Bouts often quoted visual passages from artists and paintings that influenced his work, so the influences are well established and datable.
-Along with the companion Resurrection, British art historian Martin Davies believes the work shows influences from Rogier van der Weyden's Descent (c.
-1435) and Miraflores Altarpiece (1440s), which places it after 1440.
+Along with the work's companion Resurrection, the British art historian Martin Davies argued the work shows influences from Rogier van der Weyden's Descent from the Cross (c.
+1435) and the Miraflores Altarpiece (1440s), which would place the Entombment after 1440.
 Robert Koch dates it to between 1450 and 1455.